Menu

 Strategic Fit

-Does this decision align with your industry's fundamentals and the macro environment?
+Facilitator scoring.
+Does this decision align with your company's fundamentals and the macro environment?
 Is the logic sound given what you know — and what you don't?

 Execution Risk